idleberg/m8tro-bootstrap/README.md

 `clean` | delete contents of distribution folder `lint`  | lint included LESS and JavaScript files

-A special case is building the theme for [Bootstrap Listr](https://github.com/idleberg/Bootstrap-Listr), which you can do using `gulp setup --listr`.
+A special case is building the theme for [Bootstrap Listr](https://github.com/idleberg/Bootstrap-Listr), which only uses a subset of Bootstrap's features.
+To do so use `gulp setup --listr`.
+The resulting CSS will be half the size, the JavaScript about a twelfth.

 ### Bash script